 What changed in Kenya capital markets

-Three new fund managers — ADAR Asset Management, Entrust Advisory and Everstrong Asset Management — add capacity in closed-end collective schemes, wealth management, infrastructure, private equity, real estate and energy.
-Established managers, including Absa Asset Management, Dry Associates, Madison and Tradiam, won approval for additional sub-funds.
+Three new fund managers join the field: ADAR Asset Management, Entrust Advisory and Everstrong Asset Management.
+They cover closed-end schemes, wealth management, infrastructure, private equity, real estate and energy.

-An investment-adviser licence for Finaltus rounds out the batch.
-Taken together, the round touches nearly every corner of the industry, from managing money to advising on it, distributing it and trading the commodities behind it.
+An adviser licence for Finaltus rounds out the batch.
+The round touches nearly every corner of the sector, from managing money to advising on it, selling it, and trading the crops behind it.

 Investing from the payslip

 Kenya has form here.
-The country that taught the world mobile money with M-Pesa is now pointing the same digital plumbing at savings and investment rather than payments alone.
+This is the country that taught the world mobile money with M-Pesa.

 Islamic finance and coffee join the shelf